-It all started in 2014 with a penis pump (all the best stories do, don’t they?)
+Well, it all started in 2014 with a penis pump.

 I was working one day a week at a sensuality boutique in Melbourne (think: classy sex shop).
 This gave me the privileged opportunity to have conversations with people about what they wanted their sex lives to be, and understand the barriers to this better.